khaors/GQAnalyzer/README.md

 ## Package Documentation

-The package documentation can be accesed [here](https://khaors.github.io/pumpingtest/)
+The package documentation can be accesed [here](https://khaors.github.io/GQAnalyzer/)

 ## Shiny App

-This package includes a shiny app called _GQAnalyzer\_gui_ designed to help in the interpretation of the Vertical Electric Soundings.
+This package includes a shiny app called _GQAnalyzer\_gui_ designed to help in the interpretation of the chemical composition of groundwater, geothermal fluids and/or geothermal gases samples.
 This app can be called using:

 ```r
 GQAnalyzer_gui()